dannyjackson/BioinformaticsWorkshop/II_HPCTutorial.md

 ```
 Understanding file structures will be very useful in developing scripts in the future.

 Now let's log into the HPC using the command "ssh."
 This stands for "secure shell" and is a way to log into the HPC from your local computer.
 You must be either on the university's wifi or using a secure Virtual Private Network (VPN) to access the university's wifi remotely.
 Use the following command followed by your password to log in.
+Note the use of angle brackets: <>, which commonly indicate a placeholder value.
+These indicate that the text within them should be edited by the user.
+In this case, replace it with your UA Net ID.
+For example, mine is dannyjackson@hpc.arizona.edu.
 ```
 ssh <YourNetID>@hpc.arizona.edu
 ```